frostyflame81/churchsuite-heatmiser/README.md

 ### 4. `docker-compose.yml`

-Use the included `docker-compose.yml` file or generate your own based on the example below:
+Use the included `docker-compose.sample` file and rename to `docker-compose.yml` or generate your own based on the example below:

 ```yaml
 version: '3.8'